area17/vitrine-ui/README.md

 ## IDE configuration

-Auto-completion for Vitrine-ui components is supported on PhpStorm and VS Code.
+Auto-completion for Vitrine's components is supported on PhpStorm and VS Code.

 ### Phpstorm
 For Phpstorm, you need to have [Laravel idea plugin](https://plugins.jetbrains.com/plugin/13441-laravel-idea) installed.